 Console or Command Line Interface has been man’s best friend ever since the evolution of computers and other devices.
-Although GUIs are simpler to use there are some tasks that cannot be done on UI and you have to rely on black terminal windows for that.
+Although GUIs are simpler to use, there are some tasks that cannot be done on UI, and you have to rely on black terminal windows for that.
 If you are an avid console user, you might love this tool called CMDER.
 CMDER is a free, portable console emulator for Windows.
-By console emulator we mean, that I can wrap around CMD and provide much more features and intuitive experience.
+By console emulator, we mean that I can wrap around CMD and provide much more features and an intuitive experience.

 The list of features that come built into CMDER goes on, and the developer states that this tool was created out of pure frustration over the absence of nice console emulators on Windows.
 If you primarily use CMD or PowerShell, then you might find this tool very useful with its extended features, keyboard shortcuts, and aliases.

 There are two download options available, mini and full.
 The full variant comes included with Git for Windows.
 Which means you can readily use git commands and some Unix commands on your computer as well.

 Since CMDER is an emulator, you can literally run any shell of your choice inside it.
 Moreover, it supports tabs which let you open more than one shell window in the same program.
 To open a new tab, press Ctrl+T on your keyboard.
 Whenever you open a new tab, you can specify the shell that you want to initialize in that tab.
 You can also specify the start-up directory and credentials if you are running that tab as another user.

 On my machine, I can use CMDER to run CMD, PowerShell and Git Bash at the same time in different tabs.
 Another great feature that I use is console split.
 You can open more than one consoles by splitting the screen into even halves.
 This comes handy when you want to use more than one console without changing the tabs again and again.